deadlydog/deadlydog.github.io/_posts/2014-04-25-adding-a-wpf-settings-page-to-the-tools-options-dialog-window-for-your-visual-studio-extension.md

 ### A minor problem

-One problem I found was that when using a TextBox on my Settings Page UserControl, if I edited text in a TextBox and then hit the OK button on the Options dialog to close the window, the new text would not actually get applied.&#160; This was because the window would get closed before the TextBox bindings had a chance to fire; so if I instead clicked out of the TextBox before clicking the OK button, everything worked correctly.&#160; I know you can change the binding’s UpdateSourceTrigger to PropertyChanged, but I perform some additional logic when some of my textbox text is changed, and I didn’t want that logic firing after every key press while the user typed in the TextBox.
+One problem I found was that when using a TextBox on my Settings Page UserControl, if I edited text in a TextBox and then hit the OK button on the Options dialog to close the window, the new text would not actually get applied.
+This was because the window would get closed before the TextBox bindings had a chance to fire; so if I instead clicked out of the TextBox before clicking the OK button, everything worked correctly.
+I know you can change the binding’s UpdateSourceTrigger to PropertyChanged, but I perform some additional logic when some of my textbox text is changed, and I didn’t want that logic firing after every key press while the user typed in the TextBox.

-To solve this problem I added a LostKeyboardFocus event to the UserControl, and in that event I find all TextBox controls on the UserControl and force their bindings to update.&#160; You can see the code for this in the snippets above.&#160; The one piece of code that’s not shown is the FindVisualChildren<TextBox> method, so here it is:
+To solve this problem I added a LostKeyboardFocus event to the UserControl, and in that event I find all TextBox controls on the UserControl and force their bindings to update.
+You can see the code for this in the snippets above.
+The one piece of code that’s not shown is the FindVisualChildren<TextBox> method, so here it is:

 <div id="scid:C89E2BDB-ADD3-4f7a-9810-1B7EACF446C1:db9edb78-e2b5-4cb1-8c36-65221a8819bb" class="wlWriterEditableSmartContent" style="float: none; padding-bottom: 0px; padding-top: 0px; padding-left: 0px; margin: 0px; display: inline; padding-right: 0px">
   <pre style=white-space:normal>